The Toronto Blue Jays logo is a staple of the team. It is found on all kinds of merchandise, including caps, jerseys, and apparel.

 While these changes are not as bold as some others, they are still a big step in the right direction for the Blue Jays.
 With the new design, the Blue Jays return to their roots and reconnect with fans who have fond memories of their glory days.

-Sports Logo History is a community of sports logo enthusiast who enjoys the history of each team’s logo history.
-Sports Logo History has primary logos, alternate logos, or wordmark logos from the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, ABA, USFL, AAF, and XFL.
+Sports Logo History is a vibrant community of sports logo enthusiasts who share a deep appreciation for the captivating histories behind each team's logo.
+We take pleasure in exploring the evolution of primary logos, alternate logos, and wordmark logos from renowned leagues such as the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, UFL, ABA, USFL, AAF, and XFL.
+Immerse yourself in the intricate details and stories behind these iconic symbols that represent the essence of each team.